CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### !!HALLWAY HUMPIST!!

 This hallway is known colloquially by runners as the "Murder hall".
 It is the hallway where you pick up the Golden Arrow.
-There are
+There are two active zombies in this room, and one zombie that becomes a Crimson Head later.
+There are 5 doors.
+The one directly infront is unlocked, which leads to the Armor Trap.
+We can't go there yet.
+The next door is locked, and leads to West Stairwell 2.
+Immediately after this door is one zombie, who we will call Sleepy Santiago.
+He is mostly inactive whenever we pass around him, so we ignore him for now.
+Run past him, then pick up the Golden Arrow.

 Zombie waiting to ambush off-frame near the mirror.
 Carci calls him "The Hallway Humpist".
-Pick up the Golden Arrow, before the corner then bait a lunge.
+Round the corner, aggroing him, then bait a lunge.
 If he doesn't lunge, his lunge is on a delay, so you must do an alternative dodge.
-Let him walk to you for a couple of steps then run around him using the alt-control movement.
+Let him walk to you for a couple of steps, then run around him using the alt-control movement.
 Reset if bitten.

 ### to Main Hall